DanConwayDev/nostr-profile-manager/readme.md

 - [ ] look far and wide for events
     - cycle through all known relays to find current and previous versions of profile events to enable restoration. reccommended only when accessed through a VPN
 ##### Lightweight
-- [ ] only javascript dependancy is nostr-tools (TODO: remove timeago)
 - [x] connects to the minimum number of relays
   - [x] connect relays specified in `10002` or 3 default relays
 - [ ] minimises the number of open  websockets